bmavity/bjorling/README.md

 # bjorling
-## A Blog Engine Targeting node.js
+## A Projection Library for node.js and the browser